CloudLabs-Samples/EduLabs/Cyber-Security/Ethical-hacking/Readme.md

 - Metasploit framework
 - Hydra

-1. From the top left corner of the Kali-Linux, select **Applications** and search for pre-installed tools like nmap.
+1. From the top left corner of the Kali-Linux, select **Applications** and search for pre-installed tools like **nmap**.
 Similarly you can check for other pre-installed tools.

    ![](images/nmap.png)